Life Events: Becoming a Landlord

 Key Takeaways

-- Report Rental Income: All rent received is taxable and must be reported, but you’re also entitled to deduct certain expenses.
+• Report Rental Income: Most amounts you receive for letting someone use your property are taxable and must be reported, but you may also be able to deduct certain expenses.

-- Maximize Deductions: Take advantage of deductions for depreciation, repairs, maintenance, and more to offset rental income.
+• Maximise Deductions: Take advantage of deductions for depreciation, repairs, maintenance, and more to help offset rental income.

 As an expert CPA firm in Alexandria VA, Davidov & Associates CPA aims to provide a layman-friendly overview of the complex tax implications associated with each life event related to rental property ownership.